15.1 Securing the console

 Exit from the console and re-enter it to confirm that your security measures are in place.

-Initially the router is not secure and you can enter global configuration mode by simply typing enable.
+Initially the router is not secure and you can enter privilege exec mode by simply typing enable.

-To set a secret password such as ‘mysecret’ on the enable command, enter enable secret mysecret.
+To set a secret password such as ‘mysecret’ on the enable command, in privilege exec mode enter global configuration mode (by typing conf t).
+At the Router (config)# prompt, enter enable secret mysecret.

 Now exit from the console connection (by entering exit until you return to the initial console ‘>’ prompt).
 When you now enter global configuration mode with the enable command, you will be prompted for the password you gave earlier.